Photo: Asper Centre Indigenous Rights Student Working Group Leader Zachary Biech (R) recruiting members at U of T Law Clubs Fairs, 2018

 How to become a working group leader as an upper year law student

-For information on how to apply to lead a student working group, please read the proposal requirements in the Call for Proposals for 2023-24 Asper Centre Working Groups.
+For information on how to apply to lead a student working group, please read the proposal requirements in the Call for Proposals for 2024-25 Asper Centre Working Groups.
 If you would like to apply but need some ideas or have some questions, please contact tal.schreier@utoronto.ca.
-This year, in addition to working group ideas developed by students, the Asper Centre invites and welcomes proposals from students who would be interested in leading an indigenous rights working group or children’s rights working group.

 There are many opportunities in the start of the Fall term to learn about the Asper Centre’s working groups and how to get involved.
-The Asper Centre will convene a lunchtime Information Session event on September 12, 2023 in the moot court to introduce students to our working groups for the upcoming year.
+The Asper Centre will have a table at Clubs’ Fair (at lunchtime in the Rowell Room) on September 5, 2024 and will also convene a lunchtime Information Session event on September 12, 2024 in J140 to introduce students to our student working groups for the upcoming year.
 All students wishing to learn more about our working groups and how to get involved are strongly encouraged to attend the lunchtime session.

-In September 2023, the Asper Centre will be taking part in U of T Law’s Public Interest Programs’ Joint-Volunteer Recruitment Process.
-Please read this year’s Public Interest Program Volunteer Recruitment Guide 2023-2024 to learn more about the process of joining one of the Asper Centre’ student working groups.
+The Asper Centre will be taking part in U of T Law’s Public Interest Programs’ Joint-Volunteer Recruitment Process for the 2024-25 academic year.
+Please read the Public Interest Programs Recruitment Process – Fall 2024 Guide to learn more about the process of joining one of the Asper Centre’ student working groups.

 Please find more information about expectations as a working group member here: Asper Working Group MEMBERS Note